freidev/note-api-node/readme.md

 This application provides the following endpoints:

-- `GET /notes`: Fetch all notes
+- `GET /notes`: Fetch all notes from Firebase
-- `POST /notes`: Create a new note
+- `POST /notes`: Create a new note in Firebase
-- `GET /notes/:id`: Fetch a single note by ID
+- `GET /notes/:id`: Fetch a single note by ID from Firebase
-- `PUT /notes/:id`: Update a note by ID
+- `PUT /notes/:id`: Update a note by ID in Firebase
-- `DELETE /notes/:id`: Delete a note by ID
+- `DELETE /notes/:id`: Delete a note by ID from Firebase

 ## Contributing